ismrmrd/ismrmrd/doc/mrd_messages.md

 | unsigned short | mixed                 | uint32_t                             |
 </div>

 This message type is used to send arbitrary waveform data (e.g. physio signals, gradient waveforms, etc.).
-The fixed waveform data header is defined by the [WaveformHeader](WaveformHeader) and contains the following members:
+The fixed waveform data header contains metadata as defined by the [WaveformHeader](WaveformHeader).

 The ``channels`` and ``number_of_samples`` members fields must be parsed in order to read the rest of the message.
 Waveform data is sent as an uint32_t array, ordered by looping through samples and then through channels: